Combat diver in full gear on a boat at the water's edge, ready for cold water maritime training.

 Training in cold water is operationally valuable and requires deliberate integration into maritime operator preparation programs.
 The physiological adaptations to cold water, the specific skills of managing cold shock response, and the operational performance management skills that cold water competency requires all demand specific training in the specific environmental stressor.

 A practical cold water training integration for maritime operators in pre-deployment preparation: two cold water immersion training sessions per week, beginning at ten to fifteen minutes duration and progressing to thirty to forty-five minutes over eight to twelve weeks.
 One session focused on swimming performance in cold conditions.
 One session focused on sustained task performance after cold water immersion.
-The aerobic training framework that supports the swimming performance component of this structure is covered in depth in aerobic capacity for maritime operators, the two preparation elements are directly interdependent.
+Every session is run with a dedicated safety swimmer or a shore-based observer whose only job is watching the water, and with rewarming staged and ready before anyone gets in.
+That is not a courtesy.
+Forty-five minutes in cold water is long enough for the swimming failure phase to arrive fully, and an operator who has lost propulsion cannot self-rescue no matter how fit they are.
+The aerobic training framework that supports the swimming performance component of this structure is covered in depth in aerobic capacity for maritime operators.
+The two preparation elements are directly interdependent.

 The physical training around cold water sessions should account for the recovery cost of cold exposure.
-Cold water immersion suppresses the inflammatory response that training adaptation partially depends on and can increase cortisol levels.
+Cold water immersion blunts the acute inflammatory and anabolic signaling that strength and hypertrophy adaptation partially depend on.
+Roberts and colleagues (2015) showed reduced satellite cell activation and attenuated type II fiber growth when immersion followed resistance training, and a subsequent meta-analysis found attenuated gains in both dynamic and isometric strength.
 Scheduling heavy strength or high-intensity training sessions for the hours immediately following cold water immersion reduces the training return on both sessions.

 Frequently Asked Questions